coin-or/Gravity/MkP_install.md

 Authors: Guanglei Wang and Hassan Hijazi
 Affiliations: The Australian National University, ACTON 2601, Canberra, Australia; Los Alamos National Laboratory, New Mexico, USA.

+## Platform
+We have successfully compiled our minimum-k partition (MkP) code and tested on Mac OS and Ubuntu.
+So users are advised to use our code on Mac OS or Ubuntu.

 ## Solvers
 For numerical tests of the MkP formulations in the paper `Exploiting sparsity for the min k-partition problem`, you need to install and set the following solvers: